mscwilson/mscwilson.github.io/things-to-do.md

 * Consider using background images or gradients so it looks less flat
 * Add a nice table of tag frequencies for tags page
 * Make youtube embeds centred (and full width on mobile)
-* Make posts archive look nicer and correctly aligned
+* Make posts archive perfectly aligned